Broccoliux/Black-Flipper/README.md

 ```

 To build the firmware (see the firmware repo for complete instructions):
 > Firmware is under active planning and development.
-Check the architecture documentation before contributing.
+Check the arcihitecture documentation before contributing.

 ```bash
 cd external/firmware